-Positional encodings needed to capture the word order/positions:
+Positional encodings needed to capture the word order/positions.

-- Without them, Transformers are unaware of word order. - Sinusoid functions used to produce them in the original paper. - But can also be position embeddings learned during training. - Embedding of position 1, embedding of position 2 etc.
+- Without them, Transformers are unaware of word order. - Sinusoid functions used to produce them in the original paper. - But can also be position embeddings learned during training. - Embedding of position 1, embedding of position 2 etc. - Relative position embeddings can also be used. - O They consider the distance from the current to the attended position in the self-attention blocks. (https://paperswithcode.com/method/relative-position-encodings).